Psychoeducational Testing

 - Free consult.
 A no-cost 20-minute call to understand the student's needs, the documentation a school or college is asking for, and your timeline.

 - History & records review.
-We gather developmental and academic history along with report cards, prior testing, and teacher or instructor input.
+Developmental and academic history is gathered along with report cards, prior testing, and teacher or instructor input.

 - Cognitive testing.
 Standardized measures of reasoning, memory, and processing show the student's learning profile and strengths.